Week 5 NFL odds, lines, predictions: Picks, betting advice for each game

 SportsLine's advanced model has locked in its Week 5 NFL betting picks from 10,000 simulations

 The Week 5 NFL schedule is the first with byes, meaning there are fewer contests to make Week 5 NFL bets on than before.
 That also means you can devote more time, energy and resources to these matchups, which include a number of inter-conference affairs.
-Jets vs. Cowboys (-1.5), Broncos vs. Eagles (-4.5), Bengals vs. Lions (-10.5) and Chargers vs. Commanders (+2.5) are some of the AFC vs. NFC games to place Week 5 NFL predictions on.
+Jets vs. Cowboys (-1.5), Broncos vs. Eagles (-4.5), Bengals vs. Lions (-10.5) and Chargers vs. Commanders (+2.5) are some of the AFC vs. NFC games to place Week 5 NFL predictions on, with Jayden Daniels returning to the lineup for Washington.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: